Security Debt in Practice: Nuanced Insights from Practitioners: Related Work

-Overall, the literature shows that SDs are not solely technical in nature, they stem from organizational, process, and knowledge limitations.
+Overall, the literature shows that SDs are not solely technical in nature; they stem from organizational, process, and knowledge limitations.
 Despite the availability of tools and practices, consistent challenges persist in metrics, developer support, early integration, and security prioritization across the SDLC.
 Only a few empirical studies have explored SDs in practice.
-Table~\ref{tab:related} summarizes these works, listing their \textit{Empirical Method}, key \textit{Contribution(s)}, and \textit{Stakeholders}.
-While methods range from surveys to interviews and workshops, most studies are either limited in scale~\cite{kudriavtseva2024you,tondel2022influencing,tony2022conversational,voggenreiter2024automated} or narrowly focused (e.g., on tools or metrics).
-Others have broader scope~\cite{diaz2024can,kruke2024defining} but target specific communities or aspects of SD.
-In contrast, our study involves \total practitioners across multiple roles, domains, and countries, offering, to our knowledge, the first broad investigation into software practitioners’ understanding, behavior, mitigation strategies, and communication practices regarding SD.

-Further, despite the recognized importance of SDs in the SDLC, little is empirically known about how they are understood, handled, and communicated in practice.
-Our study addresses this gap by exploring how practitioners perceive and manage SDs during their regular development activities.